 Starting as a child, La Singla followed the rhythm of her mother's clapping while she assimilated the rhythm and looked at herself in the mirror.
 As she became a great dancer and began to perform, it was the rest of the flamenco troupe (guitarist, percussionist, cantaor/a, etc.) who had to follow the rhythm marked by La Singla with the deep sounds of her foot tapping, as it was said that she danced "by instinct".

-Jacques Cousteau, internationally known marine researcher and explorer, said of La Singla that she "spit fire from her mouth and extinguished it with her feet".
+Jean Cousteau, notable French poet, writer and artist, said of La Singla that she "spit fire from her mouth and extinguished it with her feet".

 Documentary Film About La Singla